UniMath/agda-unimath/src/univalent-combinatorics/ferrers-diagrams.lagda.md

 ### The type of Ferrers diagrams of any finite type is π-finite

-It remains to show this.
+This remains to be shown.

 ## See also